Raise your hand if you have a favorite cookie...I mean who doesn't have a favorite cookie, right??

 These cookies hail from one of my favorite cookbooks Perfect Recipes for Having People Over by Pam Anderson.
 If you are in the market for a good cookbook...one that I guarantee you will make a number of recipes from (and everyone will love them).
 This is the one.
 One of the best things about this book and what separates it from the pack are Pam's notes after each recipe on how far you can make it ahead, how you can vary it, what to serve it with and what to do with the leftovers.
 I can't say enough good things about this book.
 It's in my top 3 of favorite cookbooks...evah!
 Pam, thanks for the cookie and the incredible cookbook!!

-I've said it before and I'll say it again...to me, a full cookie jar is a gift of pure love from the baker to those that reach their hand in, grab one, and enjoy it.
-Soon I hope we will be starting our kitchen renovation and one thing is for sure, where my cookie jar(s) will go will be a focal point of my new kitchen.
-It just makes me happy to bake up pieces of me for my family :)
+I've said it before and I'll say it again...to me, a full cookie jar is a gift of pure love from the baker to those that reach their hand in, grab one, and enjoy it bite after bite!
+When they day arrives to plan/start our kitchen renovation....the one thing I am sure of is...where my cookie jar(s) will go will be a focal point.
+It just makes me happy to bake up what I consider pure love from me...TO...my family (and I like chomping down on them as well).

 The Perfect Cookie